Buying a normal SATA 2.5″ SSD is very easy. You just go to any online store and grab any of the available ones with your desired storage space.

-Most of the people make mistakes here.
+Most people make mistakes here.
 They think that this M.2 PCIe SSD is the M.2 NVMe SSD.
 But, it’s not.
 Obviously, this SSD will use PCIe technology.
 But, these SSDs can use two or three lanes of your PCIe port.
 Also, the same AHCI protocol is used to run this SSD.
 So, the speed can be much more than the SATA SSD but lower than the NVMe SSD.

 If we talk about the connector pins, they will look similar to the NVMe SSD and that is where people start to become confused.
-Let’s see an image of M.2 PCIe SSD.
+Let’s see an image of an M.2 PCIe SSD.
 It looks just like an NVMe but you will see that NVMe is not written anywhere and that is how you can identify that it’s not an NVMe drive.